Follistatin-344 (1mg)

 6. Schumann C, Nguyen DX, Norgard M, Bortnyak Y, Korzun T, Chan S, Lorenz AS, Moses AS, Albarqi HA, Wong L, Michaelis K, Zhu X, Alani AWG, Taratula OR, Krasnow S, Marks DL, Taratula O. Increasing lean muscle mass in mice via nanoparticle-mediated hepatic delivery of follistatin mRNA.
 Theranostics 2018; 8(19):5276-5288. doi:10.7150/thno.27847. https://www.thno.org/v08p5276.htm

-7. skenderian A, Liu N, Deng Q, Huang Y, Shen C, Palmieri K, Crooker R, Lundberg D, Kastrapeli N, Pescatore B, Romashko A, Dumas J, Comeau R, Norton A, Pan J, Rong H, Derakhchan K, Ehmann DE.
+7. Iskenderian A, Liu N, Deng Q, Huang Y, Shen C, Palmieri K, Crooker R, Lundberg D, Kastrapeli N, Pescatore B, Romashko A, Dumas J, Comeau R, Norton A, Pan J, Rong H, Derakhchan K, Ehmann DE.
 Myostatin and activin blockade by engineered follistatin results in hypertrophy and improves dystrophic pathology in mdx mouse more than myostatin blockade alone.
 Skelet Muscle.
 2018 Oct 27;8(1):34. https://pubmed.ncbi.nlm.nih.gov/30368252/

 8. Zabkiewicz C, Resaul J, Hargest R, Jiang WG, Ye L. Increased Expression of Follistatin in Breast Cancer Reduces Invasiveness and Clinically Correlates with Better Survival.
 Cancer Genomics Proteomics.
 2017 Jul-Aug;14(4):241-251. https://pubmed.ncbi.nlm.nih.gov/28647698/

 9. Seachrist DD, Sizemore ST, Johnson E, Abdul-Karim FW, Weber Bonk KL, Keri RA.
 Follistatin is a metastasis suppressor in a mouse model of HER2-positive breast cancer.
 Breast Cancer Res.
-2017 Jun 5;19(1):66. https://pubmed.ncbi.nlm.nih.gov/28583174/
+2017 Jun 5;19(1):66. target="_blank" rel="noopener"https://pubmed.ncbi.nlm.nih.gov/28583174/

 10. Lau MC, Ng KY, Wong TL, Tong M, Lee TK, Ming XY, Law S, Lee NP, Cheung AL, Qin YR, Chan KW, Ning W, Guan XY, Ma S. FSTL1 Promotes Metastasis and Chemoresistance in Esophageal Squamous Cell Carcinoma through NFκB-BMP Signaling Cross-talk.
 Cancer Res.
 2017 Nov 1. https://pubmed.ncbi.nlm.nih.gov/28883005/